Mapped: Ukraine’s incursion into the Russian Kursk region explained

 Thousands more Ukrainian soldiers were ready to enter the fray, he said.

-He claimed, in comments that were mirrored by multiple Ukrainian officials, that the troops were planning to hold their positions to create a “buffer zone”.
+He claimed, in comments that were mirrored by multiple Ukrainian officials, including Mr Zelensky, that the troops were planning to hold their positions to create a “buffer zone”.

 Most simply, this zone would put more distance between Russian forces and Ukrainian civilians, reducing, though not halting completely, Moscow’s ability to fire artillery and missiles over the border.